awesomeandrey/minlopro-dx/.github/pull_request_template.md

-# Description
+## Description 📌

-✏️ _Include a summary of the change and which issue is being fixed by this PR._
+_✏️ TODO: Include a summary of the change and which issue is being fixed by this PR._

-**Ticket**: ✏️ _TODO_
+**Ticket**: _✏️ TODO_

-## Type Of Change

-- ✏️ New Feature
-- ✏️ Bug Fix
-- ✏️ Enhancement
-- ✏️ POC / Investigation / Research
+**Type Of Change**: ✏️ _New Feature / Bug Fix / Enhancement / Refactoring / POC / Investigation / Research_

 ## Details 🔎

 Describe how the feature was implemented / bug was fixed.

+Make sure to attach screenshots for UI-related amendments (aka LWC / Screen Flow updates etc.).

 | Column 1 | Column 2 |
 | -------- | -------- |
 | TODO     | TODO     |

-## Apex Tests Coverage 🛠

-Include screenshot of Apex Tests report.